-This is not a scientific ranking of “Oahu’s Best Views”.
+This is not a scientific ranking of “Oahu’s Best Views” but my picks for best lookouts on Oahu.
 There are countless rare and stunning views all over the Gathering Place.
 But the vast majority of Oahu’s best views are not easily accessed and require a deep knowledge of Oahu’s hiking trails and the ability to make vigorous, challenging hikes and/or special permissions to access.

 Links below provide information about amenities and hours for five of eastern Oahu’s most accessible scenic viewpoints.

-This is a subjective list, with easy accessibility, proximity to Waikiki and Honolulu, and the “wow factor” being the main criteria.
+This is a subjective list of lookouts on Oahu, with easy accessibility, proximity to Waikiki and Honolulu, and the “wow factor” being the main criteria.
 It’s no coincidence that these locations are among the most popular for Oahu visitors, easily found by rental vehicle or public transportation (TheBus).

 With a rental vehicle and some thoughtful planning, it’s possible to take in all of the locations on this list in a single day.
 It’d be a long day, but absolutely worth it if you are committed.
 Ideally, you can plan to visit one or two of these places each day of your stay and still enjoy much more of what Oahu has to offer during your Oahu vacation.